-Perhaps the most interesting and novel of these biographies is that of Thomas Holcrost, one of the noblest men and cleverest dramatists the last century produced.
-Godwin is underestimated and Beckford overestimated, according to our notions; and it may be here remarked that the author seems to have an objection to view writers in relation to those who founded a type and created a school from those who merely blossomed and died.
-In this view, Horace Walpole's Custle of Otranto, was more important than Mrs. Radeliffe's Mysteries of Udolpho, and Mrs. Haywood's Betsy Thoughtless than Madame D'Arblay's Evelina.
-But the system Some of the authors crammed in half-page notices cannot feel complimented; and in a case like that of G. P. R. James, whatever we may think of his quality, we should like to know more of so prolific and popular a writer; and a critical analysis would have been interesting to show with what superficial accomplished authors that the practitioners of "thimblequalities a writer may affect a whole generation and set the writing fashion of his day.

-The author seems to have exhausted himself on the three great novelists of the age, Dickens, Thackeray, and Bulwer; for after their notices, he huddles up his task, not improbably without an intention of bringing out a supplementary volume, or an enlarged edition.
-These three biographies are the best of the volumes; and, indeed, there is such a difference in parts of them, from several of the other notices, that it leads us to suspect that more than one hand has been engaged on the work.
-He is discriminating with Mr. Thackeray; just to Sir Lytton Bulwer: and culogistic with Charles Dickens.
-In this last biography is some of the techny? best writing in these volumes, and some of the oddest notions; and we shall therefore give an going extract, not to append his estimate of Diekens's extract or two from it.
-The following is a just esti- genius :-
+Perhaps the most interesting and novel of these biographics is that of Thomas Holeroft, one of the noblest men and eleverest dramatists the last century produced.
+Godwin is underestimated and Beckford overestimated, according to our notions; and it may be here remarked that the author seems to have an objection to view writers in relation to a crowd of feeble scribblers, who, by cockney vulgarclopædia, which are a mass of misinformation and the effect they produced, scarcely distinguishing isms and a pert affectation of smartness, have con-prejudicial misinterpretation.
+He speaks with the those who founded a type and created a school literature.
+This was to be expected.
+Taking a this view, Horace Walpole's Castle of Otranto, was more important than Mrs. Radeliffe's Mysteries of Udolpho, and Mrs. Haywood's Belsy Thoughtless than Madame D'Arblay's Evelina.
+But the system | cared about ; under the fascination of the mighty wizard of selection in these volumes (if system there be) we went about into kennels, and beershops, and theatres, is a mystery, and the admissions, especially in the hunting for "characters," "seeing life," "studying second volume, are as puzzling as the omissions.
+Some of the authors crammed in half-page notices cannot feel complimented; and in a case like that generally failed to heed the stern and solemn manifestaof G. P. R. James, whatever we may think of his quality, we should like to know more of so prolific and popular a writer; and a critical analysis would have been interesting to show with what superficial qualities a writer may affect a whole generation and rig" and the keepers of betting-houses do to the patriset the writing fashion of his day.
+The author seems to have exhausted himself on the three great novelists of the age, Dickens, Thackeray, and Bulwer; for after their notices, he huddles up his task, not improbably without an inthe aim being "to set forth a royal institution both of a king and his kingdom;" and he introduced under feigned names living political celebrities of England and the continental states.
+Nevertheless, so popular was it, that it went through several edi-other notices, that it leads us to suspect that more the notices, that it leads us to suspect that more the work.
+He foreign prosper and the poverty of their tions; was reprinted at all the foreign presses, and than one hand has been engaged on the work.
+He ferable, and small jokes, hiding the poverty of their dimensions under exaggerations of expression, came was translated into English by two important men of the time; namely, Sir Thomas le Grys and Kings-mill Long, Esq., the latter version being adorned with as many plates as any modern novel now pub-lished in parts.
+As Mr. Jeaffreson is heedloss of Nr.
+Jeaffreson is heedloss of with a many plates as any modern novel now pub-lished in parts.
+As Mr. Jeaffreson is heedloss of with a many plates as any modern novel now pub-lished in parts.
+As Mr. Jeaffreson is heedloss of mill contract on two frame it.
+The following is a just estisuch an author, we are not surprised at his entirely extract or two from it.
+The following is a just esti-